 Surveys the impact of Christendom and the recovery of ancient sources on Western thought and the understanding of human purpose.
 Students will perform careful reading of, and engage in lively dialogue about, significant texts from the medieval and Renaissance periods.
-Prerequisites: Sixty (60) credit hours, six (6) of which in the student's major, by the beginning of the first semester of the project; an overall GPA of 3.5; and a GPA in the student's major of 3.75.
+Prerequisites: Acceptance into the Honors Program or approval from Honors Program Director